Candle Care Tips: How to Burn a Candle Properly (The Ultimate Guide)

 Best ways to put out a candle

-Avoid blowing out candles—smoke can settle into the wax and dull the fragrance.
+Avoid blowing out candles—smoke settles into the wax and dulls the fragrance.
+It can also splatter hot wax [^128^].

 Candle Care Tip #6: Best Candle Placement